 Last year, the horse American Pharaoh became the first since 1978 to achieve the Triple Crown, winning in the Kentucky Derby, the Preakness, and the Belmont Stakes.
-Having a single political party win all three branches in Washington, however — controlling the White House and Congress while having nominated a majority of Supreme Court justices — is even rarer.
-The Democrats last achieved it in 1969; the Republicans managed it for four and a half years under George W. Bush but before then had not done it since 1931.
+Having a single political party win all three branches in Washington, however — controlling the White House and Congress and having a majority of Supreme Court justices nominated by a president of your party — is even rarer.
+The Democrats last achieved it in 1969.
+The Republicans managed it for four and a half years under George W. Bush, but before then had not done it since 1931.

-With the death of Supreme Court Justice Antonin Scalia earlier this year, though, both parties now have a shot at the political Triple Crown in the upcoming election: the Democrats if they can somehow retake Congress, the Republicans if they can somehow retake the White House.
-Both Clinton and Trump have a chance at making history this year, in that case.
+With the death of Supreme Court Justice Antonin Scalia earlier this year, however, both parties now have a shot at the political Triple Crown in the upcoming election.
+The Democrats can achieve it if they can somehow retake Congress, the Republicans if they can somehow retake the White House.
+Both Clinton and Trump therefore have a chance at making history this year.
 One of them could soon become a political stud, while the other (hopefully Trump) could be sent off to the glue-factory.

 Democrats and Republicans

 The last time the Democrats controlled both the White House and Congress (but, not the Supreme Court) was during a two-year span from 2009 until 2011, at the start of Obama’s first term.
 Before then, the Democrats had not controlled both branches of government at the same time since 1992-1994, and before that not since 1976-1980.
 They did not manage to control Congress at all between 1995 and 2007, and in 2007 and 2008 only controlled it narrowly with the help of left-leaning Independent senators Bernie Sanders and Joe Lieberman.